GhostPack/SharpDPAPI/README.md

 Loading **SharpDPAPI.cna** will register a new **sharpDPAPI** Beacon command.
 If **beacon> sharpDPAPI -dump** is run, the current Beacon will execute `sekurlsa::dpapi` Mimikatz command to extract any DPAPI keys from LSASS (assuming elevation) followed by `dpapi::cache` to display the {GUID}:SHA1 mappings.
 The decrypted master key SHA1s are stored in the credential store.

-Running **beacon> sharpDPAPI** will execute SharpDPAPI with the `triage` command with any GUID:SHA1 masterkey mappings extracted for that host.This allows for effective triage of all Credentials and Vaults on a host _for any currently logged in users_.
+Running **beacon> sharpDPAPI** will execute SharpDPAPI with the `triage` command with any GUID:SHA1 masterkey mappings extracted for that host.
+This allows for effective triage of all Credentials and Vaults on a host _for any currently logged in users_.

+_TODO: implement machine key triage functions in SharpDPAPI.cna_

 ## Commands